Thailand Visa Types, what type of Visa should you get

 At all cost do not overstay your visa.
 If you are caught by immigration even for one day overstay you will be jailed.
 Jails or detention centers in Thailand are horrific places.
 If you can imagine your worst day ever in your life, Thai jails and prisons are much worse, even for one day.
 Then take that worst day ever and multiply it by weeks , months or even years.

 The Jails and detention centers are firstly way overcrowded, which makes the place stink to high heaven.
 There are no beds to sleep in you are sleeping shoulder to shoulder with the other inmates, your pillow is from what ever piece of clothing you came in with.
 The food is horrible at best and is not at all nutritious, so over time your health will go down hill.
 Most of the time you are crowded into a room with nothing to do.
-More info here SUAN PHLU
+My visit to the Suan Phlu detention center in Bangkok.

 Still need help with your visa, you may want to consider using a visa service.